duncombe/wikis/Development-of-Test-Themes.md

     *  [NOAA Ocean Service Oil Spill Trajectory Model](http://oceanservice.noaa.gov/education/stories/oilymess/supp_trajmodel.html)
     *  [General NOAA Operational Modeling Environment](http://response.restoration.noaa.gov/gnome)

-## Theme 2C: Search & Rescue
+## Theme 2C: Search & Rescue - Commercial Aircraft Crash
-Many disaster responses requiring rescue can be improved by greater knowledge about the physical/chemical/biological conditions.

-###Commercial Aircraft Crash
 A large commercial aircraft en route LAX from Honolulu with several hundred passengers onboard has crashed into the Pacific Ocean midway between the Hawaiian Islands and the California coast.
 A massive search and rescue effort is underway.
+This effort can be improved by integrated knowledge of the physical/chemical/biological conditions of the atmosphere and ocean.

-####Questions to Guide Corresponding IPython Notebooks
+###Questions to Guide Corresponding IPython Notebooks
 * Can we discover, access, and map current weather conditions in a particular bounding box and overlay that with example coordinates of a crash site?
 * Can we discover, access, and map a three day forecast of weather conditions in a particular bounding box and overlay that with example coordinates of a crash site?
 * What models are available via CSWs that we can access through an IPython notebook, what are their URLs and can we call those models for the set bounding box, for a set of three days following the given date of a crash to compare modeled velocity vectors?
 * Can we discover, access and map sea surface current maps from high frequency radar in near real time, and overlay this data with a particular crash site location using designated IOOS catalogs?
 Can we do a similar analysis using regional IOOS catalogs?
 Are there certain regions that stand out when we apply the script for IOOS catalogs to regional catalogs?

-####Required Data to Answer Questions
+###Required Data to Answer Questions
 * GPS location of crash site
 * real-time weather
 * high frequency radar